asunson/cell-quantifier/ReadMe.md

 Provide the path to the experiment folder in the file "paths.txt".
 Please put each path on a separate line.

-Mac example: `/Users/ASun/Documents/2018-19/iPython Notebooks/Exp.
-21/`

-Windows example: `J:\OncRsrch\Lymph\Lab Users\Aaron\Other\Exp.21\`

 Windows uses backslashes ("\\") whereas Macs use foward slashes ("/")

-Then, making sure that python is properly installed, open up a command prompt and type:
+Then, making sure that python is properly installed, double click the shortcut labeled "cell quantifier".
+It will open up a command prompt to run the program.

-`python3 main.py`

 The program should start up and display the first image to be quantified.
 Initially, it will detect as many cells as possible based on the default threshold and minimum area values.
 Manual controls can be used to modify values and add/remove cells.

+If you would like to exit early, make sure you close out of the command prompt rather than the image window.

 ---